 - extra time (on tests, quizzes, in-class work only)

 - permission to use a computer for in-class work

 - Smart pen recording

 Professors are accessible and classes are small; we encourage students to talk to their teachers early concerning their particular needs.

 Under rare circumstances, students may substitute one approved intercultural/international course for the foreign language requirement if they submit appropriate data/documentation and have approval from the DR committee.

 In order to get accommodations, student must present documentation from a licensed practitioner (doctor, therapist, etc.).
 Students will also fill out a disclosure form (see link to right).
 Once all of the materials are in, your files goes to committee, and accommodations are awarded.

 Guilford’s Accessibility Plan focuses on breaking down barriers and fostering a culture of acceptance and support for differences and to develop attitudes that promote equality, inclusion, respect, and diversity.

 Orientation for Disability Resources

-We are no longer accepting registrations for early orientation.
+Early orientation registration is available online.
 If you have any questions, please contact Georgie Bogdan at 336.316.2837.